kejonaMC/GeyserUpdater/CONTRIBUTING.md

     }
 }
 ```

 If you are making a change to the README.md, fixing a typo, or changing code format, please append `[ci skip]` to the end of your commit message so it won't trigger a new build.
-If you need help with code for this you can go to [Geyser discord](https://discord.geysermc.org) and ping @YHDiamond or @Jens.
-Do NOT ping anybody else for this.
+If you need help with code for this you can go to [our Discord](https://discord.gg/xXzzdAXa2b).
+Don't ping anyone that doesn't have the "Pingable" role!